tudelft3d/Inclusive-TU-Delft-Map/threejs/README.md

 ## Prerequisites

-You need to have cloned this repository and installed `npm`.
+You need to have cloned this repository and installed `npm`. `npm` can be installed on Ubuntu withe the [instructions from Nodesource](https://deb.nodesource.com/).

 ## Install and run